 The probate process can be challenging and unpredictable, particularly if a large amount of money or property left behind.
 Grieving the loss and support of a loved one is hard enough as it is – you should not have to worry about handling court proceedings by yourself as well.
 A Rutherfordton probate lawyer can help you with all the paperwork and extensive legal duties necessary to settle your loved one’s estate.
-During a case evaluation, we will review any previous estate planning and determine your best path forward through the probate process.
+During a case evaluation, our probate lawyers will review any previous estate planning and determine your best path forward through the probate process.

 It is helpful to have a basic understanding of how probate works so you know what to expect during the process.
 Probate is when your assets are transferred through the court to other parties after you pass away.
 If you leave a will, your estate will be divided according to your wishes.
 If not, the probate court will decide who receives the property.